-The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Mottingham Dental Practice is the principal dentist.
+The registered manager at PS Photay S Photay - Ampleforth Road is the senior partner.

-On the day of inspection we spoke with three patients.
+On the day of inspection we collected 80 CQC comment cards filled in by patients.

-During the inspection we spoke with the principal dentist, a dental nurse and the practice manager.
+During the inspection we spoke with two dentists, a dental nurse, a receptionist and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.